USCiLab/cereal/_includes/main.markdown

 ### xCEREAL is extensible

-cereal comes with binary, XML, and JSON serializers.
-If you need something else, cereal was written to be easily extensible for adding custom serialization archives.
+cereal comes with excellent standard library support as well as binary, XML, and JSON serializers.
+If you need something else, cereal was written to be easily extensible for adding custom serialization archives or types.

 ### xCEREAL is unit tested

-Trust something other than good faith - we've written a basic set of unit tests to make sure cereal is doing what it should be doing.
+Trust something other than good faith - we've written a basic set of unit tests (and even tested [coverage]({{ site.baseurl }}/assets/coverage/coverage/index.html)!) to make sure cereal is doing what it should be doing.
 These unit tests require the [boost unit test framework](http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/utf.html) to compile.

 ---